- The average cost of car insurance for a 65-year-old driver in Washington, D.C., is $2,076 per year for a full coverage policy.

 Cheapest car insurance for seniors with DUIs in Washington, D.C.

-A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
-Typically, your insurance premium will double after a DUI.
-According to our data, in some states, the increase can be as high as 60% after your first DUI.
-If you get a second DUI, the insurance rates could increase by 101%.
+A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
+In most instances, your premium will double with a DUI.
+According to CarInsurance.com, in some states, rates can increase by 60% after the first DUI and up to 101% after a second.

-Finding affordable coverage (or any coverage) will become more difficult after a DUI.
-Still, according to our data, the companies below are the best insurers for seniors with a DUI in Washington, D.C.:
+Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in Washington, D.C.:

 Cheapest car insurance for seniors after an accident in Washington, D.C.